<BGSOUND SRC="http://www.stardoctor.org/Living_in_the_Past-Tull.mid" LOOP=INFINITE>

 Globular Cluster M5

-The Globular Cluster M5 resides 24,500 light-years away in the constellation Serpens.
-At an age of 13 billion years, it is one of the most ancient globular clusters known, forming only a few billion years after the Big Bang.
+forming only a few billion years after the Big Bang.
 M5 is one of the 160 globular clusters known to reside in a spherical halo around the Milky Way's galactic center.
-M5 is one of the larger globular clusters, containing about 100,000 stars within a diameter of 165 light years.
+M5 is

-This image combined 30 minutes luminance exposures with 9 minutes of green and 15 minutes red and 12 minutes of blue exposures.
-An ST10XME camera was used through a TEC 140mm refractor at my new observatory.
+Astrograph at f3.8.
+The image below combined 30 minutes luminance exposures with 9 minutes of green and 15 minutes red and 12 minutes of blue exposures.
+An

 Music: Living in the Past, by Jethro Tull